imageio/imageio-freeimage/README.md

 >
 > This repo is licensed under the *FreeImage Open Source Dual-License* and
 > **not** the typical *BSD-2* license we use for everything else.
 Check out the
-> LICENSE document in this repo and make sure you understand the consequences of
+> LICENSE document in this repo and make sure you understand the consequences.
-> it.

 ImageIO FreeImage is a ImageIO plugin for the FreeImage library.
 In other words, it allows using [FreeImage](https://freeimage.sourceforge.io/) with